VladZg/Mandelbrot_Optimization/Readme.md

 ``t ~ width * height``

-Number of operating pixels in algorithm is ``640*560 = 358400``.
+The number of operating pixels in algorithm is ``640*560 = 358400``.
 It actually takes time to process all of them alternately, so algorithm optimization required.

 ## Optimization principles
 Ideas of optimization that use SSE, AVX2 and AVX512 instructions are the same, but they partly have some different functions that are actually lead to the same result.